martinjrobins/diffsol/book/src/solve/stopping.md

 The high-level `solve` and `solve_dense` methods stop the solver when either the final time `tfinal` is reached, or when one of the elements of the root function returns a value that changes sign.
 The internal state of the solver (`t`, `y`, `dy` etc.) is set to the time that the zero-crossing occured.

 If a `reset` function is also defined, `solve` and `solve_dense` apply the reset automatically at the root time and continue integrating to the requested final time or final evaluation point.
-In `solve_dense`, any user-specified evaluation time that lands exactly on the event receives the post-reset state.
+In `solve_dense`, any user-specified evaluation time that lands exactly on the event receives the pre-reset state.

-The lower-level `step` method, staged solves via `solve_soln`, and sensitivity solve helpers such as `solve_dense_sensitivities` still report `RootFound` and leave it to the caller to decide how to resume.
+The public `solve_dense_sensitivities` method also applies resets automatically when the equations provide sensitivity-aware root and reset operators.
+The lower-level `step` method, staged solves via `solve_soln` / `solve_soln_sensitivities`, and current adjoint workflows still report `RootFound` and leave it to the caller to decide how to resume.

 ## Manual time-stepping